dodo-it/dibi-entity-generator/README.md

 # Dibi Entity generator
-Typed entity generator from database.
+Highly configurable typed entity generator from database.
 It can generate entities for whole database, table/view and from query.

 This is dibi/nette bridge for https://github.com/dodo-it/entity-generator/